mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/midyear-performance-review-timeline-2020.md

-## Mid-Year Perforamnce Review Timeline 2021
+## Mid-Year Performance Review Timeline 2021

 * **June 9 - June 14:** Staff to select their peer reviewers in Culture Amp.
 HR office hours for questions and feedback training.
 (Note: People Managers can make changes to peer panels).
 * **June 15 - June 28:** Peer reviews and self-reflections to be completed.